lukecav/awesome-wp-speed-up/README.md

 * [Imagify](https://wordpress.org/plugins/imagify/) - Speed up your website with lighter images without losing quality.
 * [ImageRecycle](https://wordpress.org/plugins/imagerecycle-pdf-image-compression/) - ImageRecycle is an automatic Image and PDF content optimizer for WordPress website.
 * [ShortPixel Image Optimizer](https://wordpress.org/plugins/shortpixel-image-optimiser/) - Increase your website’s SEO ranking, number of visitors and ultimately your sales by optimizing any image or PDF document on your website.
 * [Kraken.io](https://wordpress.org/plugins/kraken-image-optimizer/) - This plugin allows you to optimize and resize new and existing WordPress image uploads through Kraken.io Image Optimizer’s API.
+* [Optimus](https://wordpress.org/plugins/optimus/) - Optimus reduces the file size of uploaded media files automatically.
+Depending on the image and format, reductions in size of up to 70% are possible.

 ## Lazy Loading Plugins
 * [Rocket Lazy Load](https://wordpress.org/plugins/rocket-lazy-load/) - Lazy Load displays images on a page only when they are visible to the user.
 This reduces the number of HTTP requests mechanism and improves the loading time.